MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-APPLEPUSHNOTIFICATIONCERTIFICATE <IMicrosoftGraphApplePushNotificationCertificate1>: Apple push notification certificate.
+APPLEPUSHNOTIFICATIONCERTIFICATE <IMicrosoftGraphApplePushNotificationCertificate>: Apple push notification certificate.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[AppleIdentifier <String>]`: Apple Id of the account used to create the MDM push certificate.
   - `[Certificate <String>]`: Not yet documented
+  - `[CertificateSerialNumber <String>]`: Certificate serial number.
+This property is read-only.
   - `[ExpirationDateTime <DateTime?>]`: The expiration date and time for Apple push notification certificate.
   - `[LastModifiedDateTime <DateTime?>]`: Last modified date and time for Apple push notification certificate.
   - `[TopicIdentifier <String>]`: Topic Id.